 Manufacturers build water softeners to withstand daily usage.
 However, there are a few reasons why your appliance can break down before reaching the end of its usable life.

 Quality of water being treated:

-The life span of a water softener is determined by the quality of water in your business or area.
+The lifespan of a water softener is determined by the quality of water in your business or area.
 Water that contains a lot of iron or is extremely hard will wear and tear your water softener killing it sooner.
 In this case, you might want to consider a designated iron remover to protect your softener and stop the staining and buildup of iron in your pipes.

-The volume of water being filtered:
+Volume of water being filtered:

 The quantity of water being treated is only half of the equation.
 The volume of water that your water softener regularly treats also affects its lifespan.
 For example, an office of ten will use more water daily than one or two workers.
 Also if you are washing trucks, cleaning a big restaurant, or have a large demand for water in some other task, also factors that make the water softener run more frequently because of the higher volume of water that is being processed.

 As mentioned previously, the hardness of the water being treated determines the lifespan of the water softener.
 It determines the frequency of use of the water softener as well.
 The machine will run more frequently to work at filtration and produce the water quality you are looking for.

 So, when should you replace your water softener?
 In some cases, the water softener will simply stop working, giving you an obvious sign.
 In most cases, however, there are subtle signs that your appliance is beginning to fail.
 Noticing these signs does not necessarily mean that your appliance needs to be replaced.
 It could mean that your water softener just needs servicing.

 Several components, such as the media, can be replaced.
 The solution may also be as easy as remembering to add salt to the brine tank.
 Clogged valves may need cleaning, and if you are unsure of the issue, you can contact your residential water treatment expert to look at your situation.

 Signs That Your Water Softener is Failing